owlRobotics-GmbH/owlRobotPlatform/README.md

 1. owlControl: a PCB with an integrated **Raspberry Pico (RP2040)** with an integrated **CAN bus** interface.
 Optionally, it contains a breakout for a **Raspberry PI** (the 'brain').
 The Raspberry, the Pico and your own hardware can use the CAN bus for communication.

 2. owlDrive (optional): motor drivers for **brushless motors** (BLDC) - it has an intetgrated CAN bus interface.

-This repository contains  interface code and examples for the owlRobotics robot platform.
+This repository contains  interface code (App, Python etc.) and examples A for the owlRobotPlatform.

 ![owlplatform](https://github.com/owlRobotics-GmbH/owlRobotPlatform/assets/11735886/f4a7ead1-3a4a-428f-946e-b021bfd83857)